percona/web-dev-test/front-end-challenge/README.md

 6) When you're done
 -------------------

-When you're done, please tarball your repo and email it to daniel@percona.com includingi anything you would like us to know or to look at specifically.
+When you're done, please tarball your repo and email it to daniel@percona.com including anything you would like us to know or to look at specifically.
 Thanks in advance for your time and work!